mandar-sk/AI-Powered-Expense-Tracker/README.md

 * Select Account number, period and format as Delimited
 * Finally save as type as "All Files" and name it as filename.csv

+## You can also use demo dataset under data/ folder

 ## Screenshots

 ![1705837112988](image/README/1705837112988.png)